TonysCousin/udacity-reinforcement-learning/projects/tennis/docs/Report.md

 - Given the amount of time invested in this project, I did not have time to pursue the optional assignment that I really wanted to, training a pair of competing soccer teams.
 I will extend my multi-agent education by solving that problem as well.
 - It would be interesting to try using the TD3 training algorithm, which is supposed to be more stable due to avoiding an overestimation bias in the critic evaluation of the Q function.
+- The effect of noise in this training is still something I don't understand well.
+Doing some controlled experiments with the noise magnitude, decay rate, and type of generator would be useful for understanding how critical this component might be.
 - I also plan to begin extending these ideas into real world situations in my work with [cooperative driving automation](https://github.com/usdot-fhwa-stol/carma-platform).